 Fellows train in the Comprehensive Pain Rehabilitation program, a unique program at Mayo Clinic dedicated to helping patients with refractory pain using a multidisciplinary approach.
 Fellows also have access to a basic science lab, where researchers study animal models of pain and headache.
 Because of this collaborative relationship, fellows are able to engage in basic science and translational research.

-The Headache Fellowship at Mayo Clinic Arizona was established in 1999 several fellows have completed training in this program.
-It is anticipated that going forward, one trainee will complete this fellowship annually.
+The Headache Fellowship at Mayo Clinic's campus in Arizona was established in 1999.
+Several fellows have completed training in this program.
+It is anticipated that one trainee will complete this fellowship annually.